sense 1v

 Ha motivato il suo team con entusiasmo.
 (Dante Alighieri, Divina Commedia)

-motivàre : to motivate
+motivare : to motivate

 mo|ti||re : (accento grave)

-Indicative mood (Indicativo) of the verb motivàre
+indicativo motivare.
+Indicative mood of the verb motivare

 Tempo semplice